percona/cloud-tools/doc/Faq.rst

 How to install Percona Agent on a server with old password authentication?
 --------------------------------------------------------------------------

-Before MySQL version 4.1, the original hashing method produced a 16-byte string.
-In MySQL 4.1 and later versions, passwords are stored as 41-byte strings.

-By default, the agent installer assumes the new hashing method.
 If you need to install Percona Agent on a server with old password authentication, specify the ``-old-passwords=true`` option.